roman-milk/roman-milk.github.io/brian-sarah-and-eric.md

  She breaks away and climbs on top of him.
 She feels his wet cock between her legs.
 She kisses him and gives him a big smile.

  "It's time to get rid of my gag reflex and start my throating lessons.
 I won't stop till I take all of your big hard cock down my neck."
-Report_Story #3